 Types of Ticks

-The black-legged tick, or deer tick, is a tiny thing, much smaller than a dog tick, and at the nymph stage it is even smaller—about the size of a poppy seed and translucent.
+The deer tick or black-legged tick is so tiny that it can be difficult to see.
+At the nymph stage it is even smaller—about the size of a poppy seed and translucent.
 Since the nymphs are so hard to see, they can latch on to us unnoticed.
 This can make it even harder to recognize the symptoms of Lyme disease for what they are.
 Normally these nymphs feed on mice, deer, and birds, but any warm body will do.

 The deer tick is known to carry Lyme disease.
 If you have a tick bite from a black-legged tick, save the tick for disease testing.